Anxiety

 • Personality traits (e.g. perfectionists, low self-esteem, wanting to control everything, rejection, isolation)

-• Chemical imbalance in the brain (e.g. low serotonin levels can be genetic and heighten noradrenaline - also known as norepinephrine, which at excessive levels can put your on edge)
+• Chemical imbalance in the brain (e.g. low serotonin levels can be genetic and heighten noradrenaline which can put you on edge)

-• Environmental (e.g. stress from being overworked, personal relationship, getting divorced, finances, having surgery, death or loss of a loved one, pregnancy, motherhood)
+• Environmental (e.g. stress from being overworked, getting divorced, financial, death, pregnancy, motherhood)

-• Medical factors (e.g. side effects of medicine; long term health condition, such as overactive thyroid, PMS, hypoglycaemia/low blood glucose,)
+• Medical factors (e.g. side effects of medicine and long term health conditions)

 • Substances that aggravate anxiety include caffeine, nicotine, stimulant drugs, salt, preservatives, hormones in meat, and simple sugars.